tonytdv/Data-Science-Final-Project-Tony-Vo-/README.md

 ---
 ## Project Analysis
-The analysis focuses on several key questions.
+The analysis focuses on several key research questions.
 - It evaluates whether a higher three-point percentage is associated with a higher probability of winning.
 - It examines whether three-point shooting has increased over time, both in terms of usage and efficiency.
 - It compares teams that rely more heavily on three-point shooting to those that do not, to see if this strategy leads to better performance.